hcfman/sbts-aru/README.md

 Optional but very important for outdoor usage is some sort of wind noise reducing system.
 I found some fluffy "dead cat" like ones for 1 euro each on aliexpress.

+**Raspberry Pi Adapter Pack**

+For use with a battery power pack you may found it necessary to buy a Raspberry Pi Adapter Pack in order to get a connector for the USB Sound Card and/or the power pack (The Power Pack should typically contain one such cable).

 ## Physical Wiring ##

 For the following sections it may be useful to look at the GPIO pinout diagram [GPIO pinout](https://learn.sparkfun.com/tutorials/raspberry-gpio/gpio-pinout).